Project Updates & Info:

 Background

-The South Fork Rivanna Reservoir to Ragged Mountain Reservoir Pipeline, Pump Station, and Intake Construction Project will hydraulically connect two local reservoirs.
+The South Fork Rivanna Reservoir (SFRR) to Ragged Mountain Reservoir (RMR) Pipeline, Pump Station, and Intake Construction Project will hydraulically connect two local reservoirs.
 The project marks the final component of the 2012 Community Water Supply Plan, a ten-year planning effort that was initiated after the region experienced a drought of record in 2002.
 The plan, approved in 2012, called for a significant investment in our community’s drinking water infrastructure to include increasing the storage capacities of the Ragged Mountain Reservoir, replacing the existing raw water pipelines and pump stations connecting the Ragged Mountain Reservoir and Observatory Water Treatment Plant, constructing a new raw water pipeline, intake, and pump station to connect the South Fork Rivanna and Ragged Mountain Reservoirs, and renovating the South Rivanna and Observatory Water Treatment Plants.
 The plan was crafted regionally in collaboration with the Charlottesville City Council and the Albemarle County Board of Supervisors, with input from many community groups.

-The South Fork Rivanna Reservoir to Ragged Mountain Reservoir Pipeline, Pump Station, and Intake Construction Project includes 6.5 miles of 36″ raw water pipe that will be installed from the South Fork Rivanna Reservoir to the Birdwood Golf Course.
-The pipeline’s path will follow along Woodburn Road, Rio Road W, Hydraulic Road, Lambs Road, Colthurst Drive, and Old Garth Road.
+The Construction Project includes 6.5 miles of 36″ raw water pipe that will be installed from the South Fork Rivanna Reservoir to the Birdwood Golf Course.
+The pipeline’s path will follow along Woodburn Road, Rio Road West, Hydraulic Road, Lambs Road, Colthurst Drive, and Old Garth Road.
 The new raw water intake and pump station will be built near the South Rivanna Dam and when complete, will have the capacity to pump 41 million gallons of water per day.
-Supporting water infrastructure allows for the potential to transfer 25 million gallons of water per day from the South Fork Rivanna Reservoir to the Ragged Mountain Reservoir, including up to 10 million gallons of water per day from the South Fork Rivanna Reservoir to the Observatory Water Treatment Plant, and 16 million gallons of water per day to the South Rivanna Water Treatment Plant.
+Supporting water infrastructure allows for the potential to transfer 25 million gallons of water per day from the SFRR to the RMR, including up to 10 million gallons of water per day from the South Fork Rivanna Reservoir to the Observatory Water Treatment Plant, and 16 million gallons of water per day to the South Rivanna Water Treatment Plant.

 Benefits